Residency Requirements by State

 Tax wise, you would be considered a resident if you spend more than half the year living in a certain state or have established your domicile there.
 You may also establish residency by owning a business or being gainfully employed in a state even if you do not live there all year.

 The residency requirements vary for each state that levies its own income tax.
-If you live in a state that has state income tax, then you may be required to pay this tax in addition to federal income tax when you file your tax return.
+If you live in a state that has an income tax, you may be required to pay this tax in addition to federal income tax.
+However, if you earned the income in a different state, you could owe tax to that state.

 Residency Evidence